 Ear tube instructions

 Water avoidance is usually not necessary after ear tubes.
 If your child begins to get ear infections after getting water in the ears or if the water causes discomfort, ear plugs should be used to keep the ears dry.
 Silicone plugs work best to keep water out.
+Some parents prefer a combination of silicone ear plugs and a neoprene headband such as the Ear band-it.
 Once the tubes are in, they should be checked periodically (at least annually) by your doctor to ensure they are working appropriately and there are no problems with the ear tube or ear drum.
 The checkups should continue until the tube comes out and the drum heals.